FawcettB98/Milk_Futures/README.md

 ## Neural network
-A competing model was created using a Recurrent Neural Net.
+A competing model was created using a Recurrent Neural Networks.

 ![Boxplot Epochs](https://github.com/FawcettB98/Milk_Futures/blob/master/images/deep_neural_network.png)

+Training occurs in the hidden (blue) layers by minimizing error.
+The particular type of network used - Long Short-Term Memory (LSTM) - allows the network to look into the past in the training.

+There are several parameters that need to be "tuned" in the network.
+These include:

 Epoch:  "one pass over the entire dataset".
 Used to separate the trianing into distinct phases.

 Batch Size:  The number of samples that are propagated through the network

-Neurons:
+Neurons:  Number of interconnected units in the network

 Since neural networks use random inputs, the results for each run are slightly different.
 Multiple runs were used for various levels of these parameters.
 Boxplots of the results are shown below: